-“Anything can be used as an opportunity to embrace health and wellness, and anything can be used as an excuse,” says Kathleen Trotter.
-She’s a Toronto-based personal trainer and author of Finding Your Fit.
-“You have the opportunity to make the next 20 to 40 years the best ones you’ve ever had.”
+“You can use anything as an opportunity to embrace health and wellness,” says personal trainer and author Kathleen Trotter.
+“And you can use anything as an excuse.
+You have the opportunity to make the next 20 to 40 years the best ones you’ve ever had.”

 Retirement is a watershed moment.
-Try these four tips to seize the moment and build healthy physical and financial habits:
+Try these four tips to seize the moment and build healthy physical and financial habits.

 1. Get moving during the day